AbdelErrahmane/cyberfuse/bestpractice.md

 - **Hive**: Best suited for batch processing and ETL operations.
 - **Delta Lake**: Ideal for real-time data processing, streaming, and scenarios requiring ACID transactions.

+## HDFS:

+- **Namenode:** Manages metadata and namespace operations, critical for the functioning of HDFS.
+- **Datanode:** Stores actual data, performs read/write operations, and reports to the Namenode.